AledPeart/Aled-Garfield-Photography/TESTING.md

 5. Footer text being pushed into the margin.
 At medium screen resolutions the 'copyright' footer text was being pushed into the bottom left of the screen, causing some of it to be lost.
 ![bug screenshot 5](https://github.com/AledPeart/MS1-Aled-Garfield-Photography/blob/master/assets/images/bug5.jpg)
-I was able to resolve this issue by writing the folowing media query:
+I was able to resolve this issue by writing the following media query:
 ```
 @media screen and (min-width: 768px) {
     .copyright-footer-text {